Marijn3/Road-Model-code/README.md

 MSI network file to input for the ILP formulation.

 ## Safety_areas/safety_areas.py
 Defines classes and functions to enable processing of a workspace request.
+Workspace requests are set in `Settings/area_requests.py`.
 When the ILP process is active, it performs a legend request based on the workspace request.
 Plots are generated of the safety areas.
 For now, this code makes some assumptions that are valid only in the _A27Recht_ profile.